 Genchev depicts the world around him, but never simply copies it.
-Striving to renew the tradition of painting, in the past ten years he has been experimenting with different paints and ways of depicting reality.
-Hyper realistic elements emerge from abstract painting surfaces.
-Aided by the computer, he fuses strange motifs into hybrid, dreamlike sceneries.
-Or he combines different viewpoints, zooming in or out, as if he moves around while painting, resulting in a cinematic effect.
+Striving to renew the tradition of painting, he has been experimenting for over a decade with different paints and ways of depicting reality.
+Hyper realistic elements emerge from abstract painted surfaces.
+Sometimes aided by the computer, he fuses strange motifs into hybrid, dreamlike sceneries, or he combines different viewpoints, zooming in and out as if moving around while painting.
+This results in a truly cinematic effect.
 Triggering our perception, he creates a mysterious world in which nothing is what it seems.

 THE PINK EDITION19 Feb - 26 Mar 2022The perception and meaning of pink have changed over the years, going from one extreme to the other and have been present in both high and low culture.
 From renaissance...Read more